plasmatech8/surrealdb-sandbox/README.md

 # SurrealDB Sandbox

 **SurrealDB Sandbox** is a web application that allows you to experiment with SurrealDB in your browser.

 It provides a SurrealQL editor for writing queries and a JSON response viewer to see the results.

+A hassle-free, zero-setup playground for SurrealDB.

 ![screenshot](static/screenshot.png)

-<div align="center"><span style="display: block; margin: 20px auto; max-width: 600px">A browser-based playground for experimenting with SurrealDB.</span></div>
+<div align="center"><span style="display: block; margin: 20px auto; max-width: 600px">An offline browser-based playground for experimenting with SurrealDB.</span></div>

 ▶ [Try the Live Demo](https://surrealdb-sandbox.pages.dev/)